Wisc-HCI/NIST_Benchmark/doc/physical_bot.md

 ```

 Change the "your_ip"  values in franka.sh (specified in that file).
-You can use [this website](https://whatismyipaddress.com/) to find your IP.
-Then run the following to set up your environment
+You can find your internal ip using `ifconfig` It should be 192.168.1.___.

 ## Running